pmasae/pmasae.github.io/_teaching/teaching.md

+University of Wisconsin
 ---
-permalink: /teaching/
-date: 2025-05-09
----
-##University of Wisconsin
----
 Teaching Assistant -- Department of Mathematics & Department of Agricultural and Applied Economics

 - AAE 350: World Hunger and Malnutrition -- Spring 2022
 - MATH 221: Calculus and Analytic Geometry II -- Fall 2020

-##University of Michigan
+University of Michigan
 ---

 Teaching Assistant -- Ford School of Public Policy & Department of Political Science